 Sync lets you edit files using offline programs, then sends the changed files to the cloud.
 Sending the whole file again is a waste of time because it would be better just to send the changed portion.
 That’s what the block-level sync algorithm is for.
 Some of the best services that have it are on our best cloud storage with sync list.

-pCloud launched in 2013 and it’s based in the U.S. It sits near the top of our best cloud storage list thanks to its excellent value, ease of use and good features.
+pCloud launched in 2013 and it’s based in the U.S. It sits near the top of our best cloud storage list thanks to its excellent value, ease of use and good features (it’s also one of our best offline cloud storage picks).
 Like many others services, it uses the common model of sync which consists of a system tray icon and a sync folder.
 Follow the steps below to install and access it.

 Sign in to your pCloud account using the pCloud web app and click the “download” link at the top of the page.